pagidas/p2p-lending/README.md

-# Zopa Technical Test
+# Peer to peer lending

-There is a need for an application to find a quote from Zopa’s market of lenders for 36-month loans that apply interest on a monthly basis.
+There is a need for an application to find a quote from a provider’s market of lenders for 36-month loans that apply interest on a monthly basis.

 Each lender in the market offers an amount of money to lend and the annual interest rate